The AI Noise Machine

 This is the phrase I distrust most.
 In principle, it should mean using AI where it creates real leverage.
 In practice, it often means starting from the assumption that more AI, in more places, is inherently better.
 The incentive shifts from solving real problems to shoehorning AI into every process.

-AI replies summarised by AI to write new AI drafts, which are then summarised by AI for the next reply.
+You find AI replies summarised by AI to write new AI drafts, which are then summarised by AI for the next reply.
 Every layer of thinking is mediated by a system processing the output of another system.
 Some call it efficiency, I call it cognitive decline.
 People lose the vocabulary that comes from struggling to solve a problem before trying to automate it.
 That matters, because you cannot meaningfully direct a tool if you do not understand the work it is supposed to assist.

 There is value in struggling through the thing yourself, even if it is slower, even if it is less efficient, because that is how judgement forms.
 You learn what is hard, what is ambiguous, where the edge cases live, and what “good” even looks like.
 Without that, the institution does not become AI-native.
 It becomes stupid.